kaiumallimon/cosmos-admin-panel/README.md

 - Node.js (recommend >= 18) and a package manager (`npm`, `pnpm`, or `yarn`).
 - A Supabase project (for auth and database).
 Create a `.env.local` with the following values:
+- **Backend Service**: The chat functionality requires a Python FastAPI backend service running on `http://127.0.0.1:8000`.
+This service should provide the following endpoints:
+  - `GET /api/v1/chats/` - List chat threads
+  - `GET /api/v1/chats/{thread_id}` - Get chat history for a specific thread
+  - `POST /api/v1/chats/structured` - Send a new message

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url